young170/Graph_Theory/Graph_Bipartite.md

 So, $(v_n, v_1) \in E$ contradicts the assumption that $G$ is bipartite.<br>
 $\therefore$ If $G$ is bipartite, then it has no odd cycles.

+Another approach at this proof could count that the length of a cycle in a bipartite graph, $C_n$ is always $2n + 2$.<br>
+Using this one could prove only even cycles can exist in a bipartite graph.

 ## If a Graph Has no Odd Cycles $\Rightarrow$ It is a Bipartite Graph